swfly/AutoSong/readme.md

    - `[lyrics_embedding] + [previous_audio_tokens]`
 4. Decode generated tokens into raw audio for listening

-The aim is to validate whether lyrics and genre can meaningfully guide music generation via a GPT-style model.
+The aim is to validate whether lyrics and genre can meaningfully guide music generation, in terms of a full composition, via a GPT-style model.

-## ✅ Completed Components

-- `/models/text_encoder.py`: Loads and encodes lyrics using pretrained BERT (HuggingFace)
-- `/models/audio_encoder.py`: Wraps Meta EnCodec to tokenize and reconstruct audio
-- `/models/sound_transformer.py`: GPT-style autoregressive decoder that predicts the next EnCodec token, conditioned on a fixed lyrics embedding and past audio tokens.
-Accepts a [lyrics_embedding] vector as external memory and autoregressively models temporal audio coherence via causal self-attention.
-Designed to support flat or interleaved token sequences from multiple EnCodec codebooks.
-- `/scripts/test_overfit.py`: Trains SoundTransformer to overfit a short music sample (~30 seconds) using flattened EnCodec tokens from 2 codebooks and corresponding lyrics.
-Validates whether the model can learn alignment between lyrics and the structure of the original song.
-- `/scripts/test_predict.py`: Sequentially predict and recover the overfitted song using the saved checkpoint to test the effect of learning.
-- `/scripts/train_dataset.py`: Do the actual training, see below.
----
+## 🎼 Why Full-Context Matters
+Unlike loop-based or short-sample music generators, this project is explicitly designed to model long-range musical structure — including:

+- Verse–chorus alternation

+- Global lyric-to-melody alignment

+- Energy curves that follow emotional arcs

+- Recurring motifs, phrasing, and tension-resolution patterns

+To enable this, the system is trained on entire song spans (up to 18,000 EnCodec tokens, ≈15–20 seconds of music) in a single transformer context window.
+This design choice:

+- Forces the model to learn compositional structure over time

+- Preserves the temporal relationship between lyrics and musical phrasing

+- Allows lyric-conditioned guidance across full sections of a song

+While this demands significantly more VRAM and compute than local models, it is essential to the goal of coherent music generation from start to finish.

+## Data Flow

+- Text encoder generates lyric tokens.
+- AudioEncoder generates a **complete** sequence of sound tokens using Meta's EnCodec.
+- Transformer takes Text as "memory" and predicts n+1-th sound token using previous n sound tokens.

 ## 🧪 Formal Full-Context Training

-In addition to overfitting a single example, this project includes a **formal training script** that performs full-sequence training with constant VRAM usage.
+This project includes a **formal training script** that performs full-sequence training with constant VRAM usage.
 The goal is to explore generalization from lyrics and genre across a dataset of diverse music tracks.

-### 🔧 Script: `scripts/train_full_context.py`
+### 🔧 Script: `scripts/train_dataset.py`

 This script: